 It was moved to its present site the following year.
-It was also during that time that the college received its second royal license.
-It was expanded by Lady Margaret Beaufort in 1505 and it was also renamed Christ’s College in the same year.
+It was also during that time that the College received its second royal license.
+Lady Margaret Beaufort expanded it in 1505, and it was also renamed Christ’s College in the same year.

 The First Court is famous for its impressive Wisteria sprawls and for its round shape.
 The Second Court is built up only on three sides of the Fellows Building.
 The fourth side of the Second Court is backed on the Master’s Garden.

-The school became the leading Puritan college during Elizabethan times.
+The school became the leading Puritan College during Elizabethan times.
 It admitted numerous students who wanted to harmonise traditional Christian beliefs with new scientific discoveries.

 Ghosts of Christ's College

-It is said that the ghost of one of the school’s fellows, Christopher Round, still continues to haunt the grounds.
-Christopher Round and his colleague were courting the same local lady and one night they were both drunk when the other fellow fell onto the school’s swimming pool.
+It is said that the ghost of one of the school’s fellows, Christopher Round, continues to haunt the grounds.
+Christopher Round and his colleague were courting the same local lady, and one night they were both drunk when the other fellow fell onto the school’s swimming pool.